jarfa/jarfa.github.io/content/2017-05-30-evolutionary-strategies.md

     )
 ```

-We can run this same process for any type of supervised learning models and the [code to do this is on my Github page](https://github.com/jarfa/jarfa.github.io/blob/content/content/blog_post_code/evolutionary_optimization.py).
-A beautiful aspect of this method is how we don't have to change anything for different types of models, we can just treat them as black box scoring machines.
-Other ways of uncovering this same information would require model-specific methods.
+We can run this same process for any type of supervised learning model, the [code to do this is on my Github page](https://github.com/jarfa/jarfa.github.io/blob/content/content/blog_post_code/evolutionary_optimization.py).
+This method is convenient because we don't have to change any aspect of it for different types of models, we can just treat them as black box scoring machines.
+Other ways of finding the same information would require model-specific methods.

-As you can see in the below image, it's no surprise that different models differ on what they consider to be the ideal version of a given digit.
+Below are the ideal images for each digit for 4 different models.
 The y-axis labels denote the digit and the model score (in the 0-1 range) that it converged on.
-It also shouldn't be too surprising that so many of these images barely look like digits - the models process and understand the data differently than we do, and only see the 5,620 training images.
+It's no surprise that different models differ on what they consider to be the ideal version of a given digit.
+It also shouldn't be too surprising that so many of these images barely look like digits - the models process and understand the data differently than we do, and they only see the 5,620 training images.

 ![Ideal Digits 0-9, By Model]({filename}/images/best_examples_models.png)

-We can also create a simple ensemble model that's averages the scores of the other 4 models, and find the optimal image for that model (note that this is different than finding the average optimal image).
-These images look much closer to what we recognize as digits.
+We can also create a simple ensemble model that averages the scores of the other 4 models, and find the optimal image for that model (note that this is different than finding the average of the other optimal images).
+The ensemble model's images look much closer to what we recognize as digits.

 ![Ideal Digits 0-9, By Model + Ensemble]({filename}/images/best_examples_plus_ensemble.png)